Hawkim/Hawkim/README.md

 ## 🚀 About Me

-I’m a passionate problem-solver and dedicated open-source contributor, currently honing my skills at 42 School.
+I’m a passionate software developer and problem-solver.
+Dedicated open-source contributor, currently sharpening my skills at 42 Beirut.
 I love tackling challenging projects, exploring new technologies, and collaborating with talented developers worldwide.

 ---